Working Papers

 overestimate future income.
 Optimism may be motivated by the human

-tendency to derive utility from the anticipation of positive future events.
-Anticipation
+tendency to derive utility from the anticipation of positive future

-utility is conceptually distinct from the utility induced by actual events as
+events.
+Anticipation utility is conceptually distinct from the

-they occur.
-Here, we model the utility of a decision maker as the
+utility of a decision maker as the weighted sum of both

-weighted sum of both components.
-Because anticipation utility
+components.
+Because anticipation utility increases with the believed

-increases with the believed probability of good outcomes, the
+probability of good outcomes, the utility-maximizing decision maker distorts

-expectations, even though he must then adopt actions based on those distorted
+his beliefs away from rational expectations, even though he must then adopt

-beliefs.
-Such rational optimism can affect effort levels and other
+affect effort levels and other behavior with macroeconomic

-behavior with macroeconomic consequences.
-Considering saving for
+consequences.
+Considering saving for retirement, we find that when

-retirement, we find that when risk-aversion exceeds unity, the optimal believed
+risk-aversion exceeds unity, the optimal believed return to saving exceeds the

-return to saving exceeds the true return, saving is lower than the amount
+true return, saving is lower than the amount chosen by a conventional

-chosen by a conventional expected-utility maximizer, and both deviations
+expected-utility maximizer, and both deviations increase in the weight assigned

-in line with two well-known empirical facts: the low intertemporal elasticity
+to anticipation.
+These results are in line with two well-known empirical

-of substitution and the puzzling drop in consumption following anticipated
+facts: the low intertemporal elasticity of substitution and the puzzling drop

 JEL Classification: D81, D83,